Paubox blog: HIPAA compliant email - easy setup, no portals or passcodes

 Spouses, family members and marriage under HIPAA

-The term marriage includes all lawful marriages.
-A lawful marriage is any marriage sanctioned by a state, territory, or foreign jurisdiction, as long as a U.S. jurisdiction would also recognize the marriage performed in the foreign jurisdiction.
+The term marriage under HIPAA includes all lawful marriages.
+This means any marriage legally recognized by a state, territory, or foreign jurisdiction will be recognized under HIPAA as long as it would also be recognized within any US jurisdiction.
+This includes same-sex marriages.

 See also: Understanding HIPAA's Military Command Exception